-This collection contains the personal, professional, and educational papers of Gail Paradise Kelly, including syllabi, class notes, research notes, correspondence, collected pamphlets, magazine and journal articles, drafts, book contracts, books, essays, and some photos.
+This collection contains the personal, professional, and educational papers of Gail Paradise Kelly, including syllabi, class notes, research notes, correspondence, collected pamphlets, magazine and journal articles, drafts, books, book contracts, essays, and photographs.

 - Majority of material found within 1970-1991